-Introductory programming courses typically utilize a wide variety of learning resources.
-For example, programming exercises are a very common type of resource for helping students practice writing code.
-Similarly, natural language explanations of code are another useful resource.
-They can be valuable for helping students understand how a complex piece of code works, or as a tool for evaluating student comprehension of code.
-However, it is a significant challenge for educators to generate a wide variety of high-quality exercises that are targeted to the interests of individual learners, and to produce detailed explanations at different levels of abstraction for numerous code examples.
+Plentiful learning resources.
+Introductory programming courses typically use a wide variety of learning resources.
+For example, programming exercises are a very common j See https://go.aws/3NKd2Al type of resource for helping students practice writing code.
+Similarly, natural-language explanations of code are another useful resource.
+They can be valuable for helping students understand how a complex piece of code works or as a tool for evaluating student comprehension of code.
+However, it is a significant challenge for educators to generate a wide variety of high-quality exercises targeted to the interests of individual learners and to produce detailed explanations at different levels of abstraction for numerous code examples.

 We explored the potential for LLMs to reduce the effort needed by instructors to generate the two types of learning resources just discussed: programming exercises and code explanations.
-This work, which was originally carried out in April 2022 and published in August 2022, was the first paper in a computing education venue to explore LLM-generated learning resources [34].
+This work, which was originally carried out in April 2022 and published in August 2022, was the first paper in a computing education venue to explore LLM-generated learning resources.34

-3.1.1 Programming exercises.
+Programming exercises.
 Figure 2 shows an example of the input we used to generate new programming exercises using Codex.
 This 'priming' exercise consists of a one-shot example (a complete example similar to the desired output) followed by a partial prompt to prime the generation of a new output.
-In this case, the format of the priming exercise consists of a label (Exercise 1) followed by keywords for both the contextual themes (i.e. donuts) and the programming-related concepts (i.e. function, conditional) of the exercise, a natural language problem statement and a solution (in the form of a Python function).
-For space reasons, we omit a list of test cases but these can also be included for programming problems.
-The priming input ends with the explicit prompt for a new exercise to be generated (Exercise 2), along with the desired concepts and themes expressed as keywords (i.e. basketball, function, list, and for loop).
+In this case, the format of the priming exercise consists of a label (Exercise 1) followed by keywords for both the contextual themes (donuts) and the programming-related concepts (function, conditional) of the exercise, a natural-language problem statement and a solution (in the form of a Python function).
+For space reasons, we omit a list of test cases, but these can also be included for programming problems.
+The priming input ends with the explicit prompt for a new exercise to be generated (Exercise 2), along with the desired concepts and themes expressed as keywords (basketball, function, list, and for loop).

 Figure 3 shows one output generated when the prompt in Figure 2 was provided to Codex.
-Note that in this case, as requested by the keyword information in the input prompt, the problem statement is related to basketball and the model solution consists of a function that involves a list and a for loop.
-To evaluate this approach more thoroughly, we generated a set of 240 programming exercises by varying the programming related concepts and contextual themes.
-We attempted to execute the generated code against the generated test cases, and analyzed statement coverage as a measure of the thoroughness of the test suite.
-Table 1 summarizes these results, and shows that in most cases the programming exercises generated by the model included sample solutions that were executable.
-Similarly, most of the time the model also generated a set of tests, resulting in a total of 165 programming exercises with both a sample solution and a set of tests.
-The sample solution frequently did not pass all of the generated tests, but in cases when it did, the test suites achieved full statement coverage in all but three cases.
+In this case, as requested by the keyword information in the input prompt, the problem statement is related to basketball and the model solution consists of a function that involves a list and a for loop.
+To evaluate this approach more thorThe use of Algenerated code provides many opportunities for discussions on ethics and the use of computers in society. oughly, we generated a set of 240 programming exercises by varying the programming-related concepts and contextual themes.
+We attempted to execute the generated code against the generated test cases and analyzed statement coverage as a measure of the thoroughness of the test suite.
+Table 1 summarizes these results and shows that in most cases, the programming exercises generated by the model included sample solutions that were executable.
+Similarly, most of the time, the model also generated a set of tests, resulting in a total of 165 programming exercises with both a sample solution and a set of tests.
+The sample solution frequently did not pass all the generated tests, but when it did, the test suites achieved full statement coverage in all but three cases.